-Salaries, payroll costs and consultants increased by 8% for Q1-2021 compared to Q1-2020 as a result of the increased activity from a larger regional exploration program.
+Salaries, payroll costs and consultants increased by 24% or \$315,751 for Q1-2022 compared to Q1-2021 as a result of the increased activity at site, with drilling only just ramping up during the comparative period.
+Salary costs are also increasing somewhat as a result of a robust labour market for geologists and support staff.